lagom/persistence-api-experiments/README.md

 4. `Effect` is the new black.
 A command handler is a function from `Command => Effect[Command]` and we provide a `EffectBuilder` DSL for different types.
 At the moment we have support for `Effects` emitting: `Event`, `Seq[Event]`, `Option[Event]`, `Try[Event]` and `Try[Seq[Event]]`.
 5. No need for `onReadOnlyCommand`.
 A read-only directive is a general `Effect` that does not emit events.

+Please, feel free to open issues to make suggestions and discuss any topic in detail.

 ## Behavior as Option[State] => Actions
 This is a important change that aleviates the API in many places and removes the need to come up with an artificial initial state.